Adult Swim: Scandinavia

 Adult Swim's debut to Scandinavia began in 2011 through Showtime Scandinavia.

-On June 21, 2018, Nordic Entertainment Group (now known as Viaplay Group) and Turner International announced the launch of Adult Swim on a free and ad-supported streaming service Viafree in Norway, Sweden, Denmark, and Finland.
+On June 21, 2018, Nordic Entertainment Group (now known as Viaplay Group) and Turner International announced the launch of Adult Swim on a free and ad-supported streaming service, Viafree in Norway, Sweden, Denmark, and Finland.

 The Adult Swim section was launched on August 1, 2018, offering a robust catalog of Adult Swim’s animated and live-action series tailored for young adult audiences.
-This move expanded accessibility, allowing viewers to stream content on-demand without the constraints of cable television schedules.
+That expanded accessibility, allowing viewers to stream content on-demand without the constraints of cable television schedules.
 The Viafree launch included hundreds of episodes at launch, with new content added monthly to keep the platform dynamic.
 All programming was subtitled in local languages to cater to the local audiences.

 High definition channels and service

 A high-definition feed of Adult Swim is available on many subscription-television providers, and is shared with its daytime counterpart Cartoon Network.
-The high-definition feed broadcasts in 1080i high-definition on nearly all providers, and was launched on October 15, 2007, along with Cartoon Network HD.
+The high-definition feed broadcasts in 1080i high-definition on nearly all providers.
+It was launched on October 15, 2007, along with Cartoon Network HD.
 Until 2023, standard-definition 4:3 content was stretched to 16:9 on the high definition feed to fill the 16:9 aspect ratio, although certain 4:3 content, usually high-definition restorations, were aired in their original aspect ratio with pillarboxing.
-Starting September 25, 2023, this changed to airing 4:3 content zoomed and cropped to 14:9, before settling on airing all 4:3 content in its original aspect ratio as of October 18, 2023.
-Network bumpers and promos were still made in the 4:3 aspect ratio until 2010, and therefore also appeared stretched on the high-definition feed.
-Since May 2013, the high-definition feed is now the primary feed, with the standard-definition feed now just airing a letterboxed version of the high-definition feed.
+Starting September 25, 2023, that changed to airing 4:3 content zoomed and cropped to 14:9, before settling on airing all 4:3 content in its original aspect ratio as of October 18, 2023.
+Network bumpers and promos were still made in the 4:3 aspect ratio until 2010 in addition to appearing stretched on the high-definition feed.
+Since May 2013, the high-definition feed is the primary feed, with the standard-definition feed only airing a letterboxed version of the high-definition feed.